Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Model: Perturbations as additive mean shifts in latent space

 where $(\Zb^\base_{e,i})_{e\in[M]_0, i\in [N_e]}$ are i.i.d.\ according to $\PP_\Zb$, and $(\epsilonb_{e,i})_{e\in[M]_0, i\in [N_e]}$ are i.i.d.\ according to~$\QQ_\epsilonb$ and jointly independent of $(\Zb^\base_{e,i})_{e\in[M]_0, i\in [N_e]}$.

-\looseness-1 The \textit{basal state} $\Zb^\base$ in~\eqref{eq:perturbation_model} describes the unperturbed state of latent variables, which can, in principle, be affected by perturbations, and is distributed according to a base distribution~$\PP_\Zb$.
+\looseness-1 The \textit{basal state} $\Zb^\base$ describes the unperturbed state of latent variables, which can, in principle, be affected by perturbations, and is distributed according to a base distribution~$\PP_\Zb$.
 The \textit{perturbation matrix} $\Wb\in\RR^{\dimZ\times K}$ captures the effect of the $K$ elementary perturbations encoded in $\ab$ on the latents and turns $\Zb^\base$ into \textit{perturbed latents} $\Zb^\pert$.
 Since the same perturbation~$\ab_e$ is applied for all $i\in[N_e]$, all within-dataset variability in $\Zb^\pert$ is due to $\PP_\Zb$.

-The \text{noise variables} $\epsilonb\in\RR^{\dimeps}$ in~\eqref{eq:stochastic_mixing} capture all other variation in the observed data that is unaffected by perturbations.
+The \text{noise variables} $\epsilonb\in\RR^{\dimeps}$ capture all other variation in the observed data that is unaffected by perturbations.
 W.l.o.g., we assume that it is distributed according to a fixed, uninformative distribution $\QQ_\epsilonb$ such as a standard isotropic Gaussian.
 The noise serves as an additional input to the \text{(stochastic) mixing function} or generator $\dec:\RR^\dimZ\times \RR^\dimeps\to\RR^\dimX$ , which produces observations for the perturbed latent.
 This implicit generative model can capture any conditional distribution $\PP_{\Xb|\Zb=\zb}$~\citep[e.g.,][Prop.~7.1]{peters2017elements} and is more flexible than relying on parametric assumptions, such as a Gaussian~\citep{lotfollahi2023predicting} or negative Binomial~\citep{bereket2023modeling,lopez2018deep,lopez2023learning} likelihood parametrised by a deterministic decoder.